sxmanderson/minimal-mistakes/_pages/skills_summary.md

 - Strong language and communication skills
   - Former news editor and managing editor of NMU's The North Wind Student Newspaper
   - Clear and consistent communication skills improved as the remote member of TelNet's development team
+  - Contributed to internal development wiki
+  - Wrote documentation on existing programs and methods where overlooked
+- Microsoft Excel
+  - Worked with PowerPivot tables, PowerQuery, VB macros, and multiple functions